-Some employers are trying to keep ties to laid-off staffers
+Some employers to laid-off staffers: Let’s stay in touch

 Still, many companies say they’re already planning for when the economy turns around.

 Britney Ruby Miller, co-owner of a chain of steakhouses, said her Cincinnati-based company is paying for health insurance through June for the roughly 600 workers they had to lay off.
+The family-run company is also sending weekly updates to its former employees and keeping them on an employee assistance program for those with depression or anxiety.

 “The goal,” Miller said, “is to welcome 100% of our employees back.”